parraser/videogame_project/doc/sprint 0/PB.md

 #### User Story 7

-As a general player, I want to be able to choose between different gamemodes, so that I can have infinite bullet hell or a more passive open-field.
+As a casual player, I want to be able to choose between different gamemodes, so that I can have infinite bullet hell or a more passive open-field.

 Conditions of Satisfaction:
   * There could be more gamemodes, but the two game modes above must work with no bugs or issues.

 Priority: 5

-Point estimate:
+Point estimate: 5

 Dependencies: 12